roytanck/rt-plugin-report/README.txt

 == Changelog ==

+= 9.1.9.1.7 (2021-05-02) =
+* Fixed a minor issues that could cause problems with the plugin's translations.

+= 9.1.9.0.7 (2021-05-02) =
+* Display translated plugin info when available (thanks, @zodiac1978)
+* Fixed default sorting of plugins to match WP's plugins screen (thanks, @zodiac1978).

 = 9.1.8.3.7 (2021-03-21) =
 from master branch: Fixed an issue where plugin auto-updates were not displayed correctly